MikePopoloski/boost_unordered/README.md

 ![](https://github.com/MikePopoloski/boost_unordered/actions/workflows/build.yml/badge.svg)
 ![GitHub](https://img.shields.io/github/license/MikePopoloski/boost_unordered)

-This project is a standalone version of the [boost::unordered](https://github.com/boostorg/unordered) library. boost::unordered_flat{map,set} are some of the fastest and highest quality C++ hashmap implementations out there, but unfortunately they come with the entire rest of boost as baggage if you want to use them.
+This project is a standalone version of the [boost::unordered](https://github.com/boostorg/unordered) library. boost::unordered_flat{map,set} are some of the fastest and highest quality C++ hashmap implementations out there (major props to the authors), but unfortunately they come with the entire rest of boost as baggage if you want to use them.
 This repository extracts them and snips out the links to the rest of boost so that you can use just the hashmaps.

 ### Benefits
 First and foremost, if you don't otherwise need boost in your project then this will let you avoid taking a dependency on all of boost, which is absolutely gigantic (something like 750MB of sources alone).
 This may not matter to you if you already have boost installed on your system, but you do need a relatively recent version to get the flat hashmaps and if you are a library you may not want to introduce a transitive dependency on boost to all of your users.